timtroendle/cookiecutter-reproducible-research/default/{{cookiecutter.project_short_name}}/README.md

 ## Be notified of build successes or fails

 As the execution of this workflow may take a while, you can be notified whenever the execution terminates either successfully or unsuccessfully.
-Notifications are sent by email.
-To activate notifications, add the email address of the recipient to the configuration key `email`.
+Notifications are sent by the webservice [Pushcut](https://pushcut.io/) for which you need a free account.
+To activate notifications, add your Pushcut secret to the configuration using the configuration key `pushcut_secret`.
 You can add the key to your configuration file, or you can run the workflow the following way to receive notifications:

-    snakemake --config email=<your-email>
+    snakemake --config pushcut_secret=<your-secret>

+This workflow will then trigger the Pushcut notifications `snakemake_succeeded` and `snakemake_failed`.

 ## Run the tests